hpparvi/ExoIris/doc/source/api/tsdata.rst

 =============
 .. currentmodule:: exoiris.tsdata

-The spectroscopic light curves are given to ExoIris as a `TSData` (Transmission Spectroscopy Data) or `TSDataSet` object. `TSData` is a utility class that provides methods for data cleanup, binning, and cropping, while `TSDataSet` is a container class that can contain many `TSData` objects.
+The spectroscopic light curves are given to ExoIris as a `TSData` (Transmission Spectroscopy Data) or `TSDataGroup` object. `TSData` is a utility class that provides methods for data cleanup, binning, and cropping, and uncertainty estimation, while `TSDataGroup` is a container class that can hold multiple `TSData` objects and provides aggregate properties and methods.

 Main classes
 ------------